panoply/liquify-schema/readme.md

 **The [sections](#shopify-sections) schema store that was written for the Shopify Liquid variation is not MIT.
 Please ask permission before using, borrowing logic and/or adapting it into your projects.
 Unless you have consent, you cannot implement the structures.**

 > **Note**&nbsp;
-> This only applies to the section schema store - all other schemas are MIT.
+> This only applies to the section schema store - All other schemas are MIT.

 ### Why?